Feb 07, 2021

 In general, federal student loans and school-certified private student loan amounts are based on your cost of attendance, which is determined by your school.
 Loan funds are disbursed to the school first to pay tuition, fees, and room and board, and any additional funds will be provided to you to cover other education-related expenses.

 Generally your largest education-related expense, tuition and fees cover the basic costs of enrollment at your school.
 These costs vary widely, ranging from an average of around $3,440 per year at a public two-year college to more than $32,410 at a private four-year college, according to the College Board.
-In reality, most students will pay less thanks to financial aid and scholarships.

 Whether you live in a dorm or an off-campus apartment, you can use your student loans to pay for housing and related expenses (e.g., utilities).
 Living expenses can also vary greatly depending on where you live and whether you attend an urban school (where housing tends to be more expensive) or a rural school.